Cycling may help women control weight

-June 29, 2010 --There is evidence that a little bike riding could help premenopausal women stay slim.
-The study in the Archives of Internal Medicine finds riding a bike is as effective as walking briskly at helping premenopausal women keep from gaining weight.
+June 29, 2010 The study in the Archives of Internal Medicine finds riding a bike is as effective as walking briskly at helping premenopausal women keep from gaining weight.
 Experts say this is specifically true for overweight and obese women.
 They found bicycling just 2-to-3 hours per week makes them 46 percent less likely to gain more than 5 percent of the initial body weight over the long run.
 Researchers also found slow walking does not help control weight.